Krishna-Developer5000/Sample-Operating-System/README.md

 # Sample Operating System
 Operating System for learning about the fundamentals, This includes all the necessary files.
+# Prerequisites
+If you dont have these, you can go to the Extra Steps secton.
+1. Visual Studio 2022 with Desktop development with C++ workload installed.
+2. QEMU (x64 or x86 is fine depending on your arcitecture)
+3. Optional: Git, winget
 ## 1. Downloading the Repo
 First, find a green button called 'Code'.
 You will find a dropdown.
 Click the button 'Download ZIP', or open Git (if installed) and type this command: